In this DIY tutorial, learn how to embed LED strip lights in Epoxy Resin and easily replace them.

 Keep in mind, I use the term ’embed’ in this article as a synonym for submerge, cover, and encase.

-3 ways to Embed LED Strip Lights in Resin
+Embed LED Strip Lights in Resin

 There are many ways to embed LED strip lights in resin.